 South Africa ranks third in Africa, below Botswana and Ghana, which rank 31st and 34, respectively.

-The link below is a more detailed breakdown of how South Africa ranks in each indicator.
+The link below is a more detailed breakdown of corruption in South Africa and how it ranks in each indicator.